 Beck approaches practical areas of theology in ways that many academic theologians do not.
-Previously I read The Slavery of Death which is probably the best book I have read about the power of sin and the practical understanding of how sin controls us.
+Previously, I read The Slavery of Death, which is probably the best book I have read about the power of sin and the practical understanding of how sin controls us.

 This book is full of insights into how we unconsciously avoid doing the work that we (as the church) are called to, by avoiding the messy people that are around us.
 What this book is not, is a simple prescription on how to change our own perception of those around us.
 Beck says that this is too personal of a problem for him to proscribe simple steps.

-Beck does suggest that two things help to orient the church as a whole toward those that are ‘unclean’.
+Beck does suggest that two things help to orient the church as a whole toward those that are “unclean.”
 The first is the eucharist.
-This act that all churches participate in, that places all of us together regardless of our status.
+This act that all churches participate in, which places all of us together regardless of our status.
 While Beck does not talk about it, some church’s methods of participating in the eucharist do more to highlight the common humanity of all than other methods do.
 But we are all separated from God because we have all sinned and fallen short.